rackerlabs/technical-blog/_posts/2013-03-27-rackspace-service-registry-status-update-performance-and-reliability-improvements-new-features-and-more.markdown

 In this example we listen for all of the available events and simply print the event payload to the standard output.

-### Improvements in the Java Client
+#### Improvements in the Java client

-The Java client received a lot of improvements and new features ranging from the [EventsClient](https://github.com/racker/java-service-registry-client/blob/master/service-registry-client/src/main/java/com/rackspacecloud/client/service_registry/clients/EventsClient.java) for working with the Service Registry events feed to better notification of HeartBeater state changes using [standard Java events](https://github.com/racker/java-service-registry-client/blob/master/service-registry-client/src/main/java/com/rackspacecloud/client/service_registry/HeartBeater.java#L106).
+The Java client received a lot of improvements and new features ranging from the [EventsClient](https://github.com/racker/java-service-registry-client/blob/master/service-registry-client/src/main/java/com/rackspacecloud/client/service_registry/clients/EventsClient.java) for working with the Service registry events feed to better notification of HeartBeater state changes using [standard Java events](https://github.com/racker/java-service-registry-client/blob/master/service-registry-client/src/main/java/com/rackspacecloud/client/service_registry/HeartBeater.java#L106).

-### Command Line Client Now Supports Storing Credentials in the .raxrc Configuration File
+#### Command line client now supports storing credentials in the .raxrc configuration file

-The [Command Line Client](https://github.com/racker/python-service-registry-cli) now supports storing service credentials in the ~/.raxrc file.
-This means you don’t need to pass **--username** and **--api-key** argument to every command anymore.
+The [Command Line Client](https://github.com/racker/python-service-registry-cli) now supports storing service credentials in the **~/.raxrc** file.
+This means you don’t need to pass `--username` and `--api-key` argument to every command anymore.
 You simply [store this information in the ~/.raxrc file](https://github.com/racker/python-service-registry-cli#settings-credentials).

 In fact, the Cloud Monitoring command line tool uses the same configuration file format.
-This means you can use a single configuration file if you already use Cloud Monitoring and want to use the same credentials with Rackspace Service Registry.
+This means you can use a single configuration file if you already use Cloud Monitoring and want to use the same credentials with Rackspace Service registry.

-## Conclusion
+### Conclusion

 During the past couple months we have listened to our customers.
 We have used their feedback and other metrics to improve our service in many different ways.